Are You Losing Customers?

 Your website can be a major factor in your overall success but is often overlooked and thought of as more of a online brochure.

-However, your estate agency website shouldn’t just be a digital brochure; instead it should be considered a 24 hour shop window that has an infinite amount of potential to draw in new customers, entices new sales and generate more leads.
+However, your estate agency website shouldn’t just be a digital brochure; instead it should be considered as a 24 hour shop window that has an infinite amount of potential to draw in new customers, entices new sales and generating more leads.